ABrain-One/nn-vr/README.md

-# Neural Network for Virtual Reality
+# Neural Networks for Virtual Reality